 In 2015 The Jac’s album “Nerve” was nominated for a Best Jazz Album award, and on the momentum of this critical success the group secured several high profile jazz festival performances and funding for a second album, “The Green Hour”, released in October.

 Also in 2015 Jake recorded two albums with the Rodger Fox Big Band, “Concerti” and “The Rodger Fox Big Band Plays New Zealand” and Antipodes toured Australia and NZ again in September/October.
-After such a busy performing schedule, Jake decided to return to focus on study of the saxophone and composition, and has since received the Edwin Carr scholarship to study composition in New York City with Darcy James Argue, Dave Douglas, Miguel Zenon and Jon Irabagon.
+After such a busy performing schedule, Jake decided to return to focus on study of the saxophone and composition, receiving the Edwin Carr scholarship to study composition in 2016 in New York City with Darcy James Argue, Dave Douglas, Miguel Zenon and Jon Irabagon.

 In Wellington Jake performs regularly at venues throughout the city, and teaches private lessons in saxophone, flute, clarinet, composition and jazz improvisation.